Myfugi/CO2_LAMP_Mesocosms/README.md

 The Supplementary Materials file contains the build specs for the sensors, including wiring diagrams

+The K30_10_sec_S0 file contains a sketch for the arduino data logger and K30 CO2 sensor that takes measurements every 10 seconds

-The Arduino Sketch file contains an example of the arduino sketch file.
+The K30_1_Min_S1 file contains a sketch for the arduino data logger and K30 CO2 sensor that takes measurements every 1 minute